mebs/CM4-NAS/README.md

 Once the HD connectors are in place, you can move on to the ESD sinks.
 They are very small and can also be daunting, but soldering them turned out to be easier than expected.
-The trick is to put as little solder paste as possible and the chips will be naturally pulled in place by the solder's surface tension.
+The trick is to put as little solder paste as possible and the chips will be naturally be pulled in place by the solder's surface tension.

 ![](https://user-images.githubusercontent.com/2614134/103139571-94849180-46ab-11eb-9140-62274b9e4ab9.jpg)

 The rest of the parts should be fairly easy to solder with a standard iron.
-As is tradition, make sure to start with the lowest components first (resistors, fan controller, etc.) before moving on to the taller ones (headers, PCIe slot, USB connector, MagJack, etc.) since it makes it easier to work around them.

-## Diagrams and Pinouts
-*Coming eventually*

 # Next Steps
-If the current design works, it would already make for a usable product.
-The board is fairly simple but until I test it with a CM4, a PCIe card and hard drives, with some real power draw I won't know for sure.
+So far the board seems to work fine.
+Once I'm done with testing and configuration, if I don't find issues, I will probably stop putting time on this project (unless there is demand).
-I will open issues and solve them as I go, but even if there are none, there would be a few enhancements the project could benefit from.
+Still, there would be a few enhancements the project could benefit from and any contribution to the project is more than welcome!
 I opened a couple discussions in the [ideas section](https://github.com/mebs/CM4-NAS/discussions?discussions_q=category:Ideas) to discuss enhancements and alternative designs.